-Brexit fallout on UK finance intensifies - think tank | MarketScreener
+Brexit fallout on UK finance intensifies: think tank | MarketScreener

 But the breadth and depth of relocations so far, combined with pacts between regulators in Britain and the EU, mean the industry is well prepared for whatever form Brexit takes, New Financial said.

-London will remain the dominant financial centre for the foreseeable future, but other European cities will chip away at London's lead over time, it added.
+London will remain the dominant financial center for the foreseeable future, but other European cities will chip away at London's lead over time, it added.

 New Financial chart: